You’re struggling day in and day out to stay awake and alert.

 That’s why research shows a connection between type II diabetes and sleep apnea.
 What’s more is that diabetes has also been linked to gum disease, which would only pile on another serious health condition for you.

 Your daily commute to and from work under the exhausting effects of sleep apnea will make you more prone to car accidents.

 Even if you have a relatively short, easy commute, you still don’t want to risk dozing at the wheel.

 Being drowsy while driving not only puts you in danger but everyone else on the road, as well.
 And just think about how impaired driving will put your most precious cargo in danger, your spouse and your children.

 Not only do you want to avoid the health dangers of sleep apnea, but you also want to be able to focus at work.

-Lack of sleep with ultimately impair your concentration, which can lead to careless mistakes and poor job performance.
+Lack of sleep ultimately impairing your concentration, which can lead to careless mistakes and poor job performance.
 If you have a particularly dangerous job, you can even put your safety and the safety of others at risk, too.

 Schedule Your Treatment Today!